 According to JingDaily, 11.6% of e-commerce sales in China were made via social app in 2020, which is still small compared to the big platforms, however this form of business has big potential due to the content power of videos & live streams.

 This is really the modern equivalent of teleshopping, with the twist of being far more convenient and interactive.
 It was already a huge trend in 2019 with KOLs (key opinion leaders) earning millions in commission on their sales of beauty or fashion items. eg Viya or Austin Li (“Mr Lipstick”).
 This tool, whilst being used by the huge ecommerce platforms, is also helping to drive traffic and purchases for social commerce.
-The trend was especially obvious during the Singles Day 2020 shopping festival.
+The trend was especially obvious during the Singles Day 2020 shopping festival & has continued in 2021.

 However with the pandemic, the market evolved, and being able to effectively livestream became a core skill for sales teams across China.
 But not only for sales teams – during the pandemic several small farmers achieved fame by grannie going live to sell watermelons or other produce, saving their business from collapse.

 Which business models are most popular in China for “shoppertainment”?